St George's is the oldest surviving German Church in the British Isles, opened in 1762.

 Inside, the church retains remarkable furnishings, including a complete set of box pews and fine, central double-decker pulpit.
 At the ‘east end’ hangs the coat-of-arms of King George III (pre-1801) and two carved timber commandment boards in German.
 The Royal Arms, adopted by the congregation as a mark of loyalty, recall a connection with the Duchess of Kent, mother of Queen Victoria, who was patron of the adjacent German and English schools from 1819.
 There are 18th and l9th-century memorials, many in German, and a fine German Walcker organ.

-During the Nazi period in Germany St George's pastor, Julius Rieger, set up a relief centre for Jewish refugees from Germany who were provided with references to travel to England.
+During the Nazi period in Germany, St George's pastor, Julius Rieger, worked strenuously to assist Protestant Christians of Jewish descent (and therefore deemed to be Jewish and persecuted by the Nazi regime) to flee to England.
+Led by Julius Rieger, St George's also provided a spiritual home and much needed ongoing practical support to Protestant refugees already in the country.
+Fortunately correspondence survives in several archives and the full extent of Pastor Rieger's work is now being recorded by a London based Phd student.
 The leading theologian and anti-Nazi activist Dietrich Bonhoeffer was also associated with the work of St George’s when Bonhoeffer was pastor at the nearby St Paul’s church from 1933 to 1935.
 The former congregation marked the centenary of Bonhoeffer’s birth with a special service in 2006.